Rose A. George

 Rose Asikiyeoforiye George (17 April 1946 – 27 October 2010), was the First Lady of Rivers State from 1992 to 1993.
 She was the wife of Governor Rufus Ada George.
-At the age of 64, she was reported to have died of protracted illness in Los Angeles, California.
+At the age of 64, she was reported to have died of a protracted illness in Los Angeles, California.
 According to Tributes.com, she resided in Inglewood, California until her death and was interred in Forest Lawn Memorial Park Cemetery in Glendale.